Real–life Detroit set to receive ten-foot ‘pop culture’ Robocop statue

 “Oh what the hell, frieda chicken”

-One response to “Real–life Detroit set to receive ten-foot ‘pop culture’ Robocop statue”
+One thought on “Real–life Detroit set to receive ten-foot ‘pop culture’ Robocop statue”

 I think all of us were quite shaken when we saw Detroit file for bankruptcy.
 We now